 "The scientific explanation of how acupuncture works is through the nervous system.
 The channels are thought to represent the nerves that course from the spinal cord and spread throughout the body.
 When the nerves are stimulated by an acupuncture needle, signals are sent to the brain and chemicals, called neurotransmitters, are released.
 These chemicals trigger the body’s self-healing mechanisms."

-Statements such as these from institutions that should be promoting science and critical thinking cast doubt on the scientific literacy of their administrators and doctors.
+Statements such as these --from institutions that should be promoting science and critical thinking-- cast doubt on the scientific literacy of their administrators and doctors.
 As we discussed, qi and meridians have a near zero plausibility.
 However, putting needles in the skin is an active practice.
-It is no really like homeopathy in this regard in that homeopathic remedies have absolutely no ingredients.
-So, the practice of needling the skin to treat disease may be higher than zero.
-RCTs may be somewhat appropriate, but the results would have to be unequivocal in quality studies.
+It is not really like homeopathy in this regard in that homeopathic remedies have absolutely no ingredients.
+So, the plausibility of the practice of needling the skin to treat disease may be higher than zero.
+RCTs may be somewhat appropriate, but the results would have to be unequivocal.
 Without such evidence, acupuncture remains a pseudoscience.

 Let's be clear.
 Acupuncture is really a heading for several practices, some of which are NOT what most people think of when they consider the idea.
 Most think of acupuncture as putting needles in the skin at specific points to achieve specific effects.
 'Electroacupuncture' involves passing electric current into the needles.
 This is similar to TENS (transcutaneous electrical nerve stimulation).
 Acupressure is the practice of pressing the acupuncture points with the fingers (like massage?).
 'Acupuncture point injection' is the practice of actually injecting drugs or other substances into acupuncture points.
 'Moxibustion' involves burning incense in a cone that is placed on or near acupuncture points.
 It is not intellectually fair to call all of these practices acupuncture.
 Literature that supports 'electroacupuncture' should not be touted as support for 'acupuncture'.